LuiscVillarrealL/restcalculator/README.md

 * The project includes Swagger/OpenAPI integration for exploring and testing the API.
 * After running the application, access Swagger UI at: http://localhost:8081/swagger-ui.html.

+### Code Quality and Documentation

+#### 1. Checkstyle
+* Checkstyle is used to enforce a consistent coding style and ensure code quality across the project.

+* The project uses a custom Checkstyle configuration based on the Google Checks standard with additional rules tailored for this project.

+* Configuration File:

+	* The custom rules are defined in google_checks_custom.xml.
+Features of the Custom Checkstyle Configuration:

+#### 2. JAutodoc for JavaDocs
+* JAutodoc is used to automate the generation of JavaDoc comments for classes, methods, and fields.

+* Features:

+	* Automatically generates JavaDoc stubs for missing documentation.
+	* Encourages consistent and thorough documentation throughout the codebase

 ### Angular Frontend
 * The Angular frontend provides a simple interface to interact with the calculator API.
 * Access the frontend at: